 - Replace: When you are aware that your emotions have led to hurtful internal conversations, take a moment to swap these thoughts with a new, constructive mantra, or affirmation.

 - Refocus: Every single person has good attributes.
 You may be a loyal friend or a compassionate listener.
 Perhaps you have a wonderful sense of humor.
 Your job is to learn what your positive traits are and make them the focus of your inner voice.

 3. Learn from your mistakes

 Shame emerges when we personalize the missteps we make in life.
 We wind up blowing them completely out of proportion and suffering in deep regret.
 Instead, rid yourself of the humiliation by viewing the situation as a learning experience.
 If your actions have negatively affected another person, approach them directly, admit to the behavior, and give a sincere apology without weaving in any excuses.
 Most importantly, plan how you will modify your behavior so you don’t repeat the same mistake again.

 4. Realize the power of visual imagery

 The idea of creating a vision board may not sound appealing to everyone, but a tangible representation of your aspirations and ambitions can be an influential tool for achieving your ideal life.
 A simple definition of a vision board is a dynamic collection of images, photographs, phrases, and words attached to a board that is placed somewhere you can see every day.
 It’s a daily, positive reminder of the life you want to live and who you want to become.
 Remember, your vision board will likely evolve along with changes in your life journey.

 5. Find a healthy support system

 When addicts hit their rock bottom, they realize they’re unable to cope with life on their own and often feel ashamed.
 This emotion can become so strong in an individual that it can be very difficult to survive without outside intervention.
-When shame takes over your life and restricts your daily behavior, it’s time to reach out for a support group or a mental health professional to help you deal with any underlying issues.
+When shame takes over your life and restricts your daily behavior, it’s time to reach out to a support group or a mental health professional to help you deal with any underlying issues.